sendgrid/dx-automator/services/looker/README.md

 **To Do**
 -
-- make table names configurable
+- Make table names configurable
-- build API routes (basic calls in place, but not configurable, see project/api/routes.py)
+- Build the API routes (Basic calls in place but not configurable and see project/api/routes.py)